stackable-sh/cqlalchemy/README.md

 we designed CQLAlchemy to take the pain away from that process by abstracting away the hard parts/quirks, and providing guard rails to prevent you from using common anti-patterns.

-CQLAlchemy effectively allows your engineering team to save development hours, standardize on Apache Cassandra, improve the performance of your app, and save on cloud infrastructure costs - without handling or worrying about all the nuts, bolts, and quirks of using Apache Cassandra in your day to day work.
+CQLAlchemy allows your engineering team to cut down on development hours, standardize on Apache Cassandra, improve the performance of your app, and save on cloud infrastructure costs - without handling or worrying about the nuts, bolts, and quirks of using Apache Cassandra in their day to day work.

-CQLAlchemy has excellent test coverage (actual tests against C*, not mocked), and is production ready.
+CQLAlchemy has comprehensive test coverage and is production ready.

 Batteries Included
 ==================